JivkoSp/Drahten/Docs/api-documentation-user-service.md

 # User Service API Documentation

-This REST API is designed to provide more broad user functionalities and data related to user activities to the **Drahten** application.
+This REST API is designed to provide a wide range of user functionalities and data related to user activities for the **Drahten** application.

 ## Authentication